 The recent growth that Nano Dimension displayed has been quite stunning.
-Aside from their work with international on-demand services, they’ve been reaching out to many Asian markets.
+Aside from their work with international services, they’ve been reaching out to the Asian markets.
 The company now has offices in South Korea, Singapore and Taiwan.

 Their flagship printer, the Dragonfly 2020, has found a definite place within the pantheon of additive manufacturing.
-It’s reputation as a PCB printer is without peers and it’s reputation is stellar.
-The company is rapidly becoming one of the most prevalent names in electronics printing.
+The company is rapidly becoming one of the most prevalent names in 3D printing electronics.
 The more partnerships they secure, the further they will cement that reputation, so it doesn’t look like they’re going away any time soon.